There's Nothing Like Australia

 Indian nationals living in Australia and those who have visited the country will star in a new advocacy campaign to make Australia the holiday destination of choice amongst Indian travellers.

+Australia has highlighted the power of sport tourism, over 300,000 visitors recently flocked to Melbourne to witness the country’s top motor sport event, the Formula 1 Australian Grand Prix.
 This was an ideal opportunity to showcase Melbourne to a global audience, as leafy Albert Park was transformed into a racing hub with a sleek 5.3km circuit, against the backdrop of the city’s skyline.

 An Indian restaurant owner living in Sydney and a married Indian couple who travelled to Australia for their honeymoon will share their own personal views of Australia in a series of television, print and online adverts which launches this week across India.